 The cause can be something serious such as a heat stroke or it could be something milder such as a dental issue.
 Understanding why it happens and identifying signs of trouble is key to resolving this problem.

 In this post, I’ll cover what causes this behavior in dogs, how you can help your dog if they start doing it, and what symptoms might mean that you should head straight to the vet.

-- What is Foaming at the Mouth?
+- What Does a Dog Foaming at the Mouth Mean?

 - Dog Foaming Versus Dog Drooling